Pro-Kremlin novelist injured in car explosion in Russia

 A co-chair of the newly formed party, Prilepin won a seat in the State Duma, Russia’s lower house of parliament, in the 2021 election, but gave it up.

 Leader of the party Sergei Mironov called the incident on Saturday “a terrorist act” and blamed Ukraine for it.
-Russian Foreign Ministry spokeswoman Maria Zakharova echoed Mironov’s sentiment in a post on the messaging app Telegram, adding that the responsibility lies with the U.S. and NATO.
+Russian Foreign Ministry spokeswoman Maria Zakharova echoed Mironov’s sentiment in a post on the messaging app Telegram, adding that the responsibility also lies with the U.S. and NATO.

 “Washington and NATO have nursed yet another international terrorist cell — the Kyiv regime,” Zakharova wrote.
 “Direct responsibility of the U.S. and Britain.
 We’re praying for Zakhar.”